haroldcarr/blockchain-explained/a002-the-block-in-blockchain-merkle-tree/README.md

 merkle root
 -----------

-The merkle root is hash of the hash of the bytes that make up each transaction.
+The merkle root a is hash of the hash of the bytes that make up each transaction.

 The bytes of all transactions in the block are individually hashed,